Abdallah0799/data-pipelines-elite-drip/README.md

 A new source of data will be added to the pipeline.
 This source will have a big volume of data, that we will need to process with spark before loading it to our warehouse.

 ## About the data

+The data from orders, order_items and charges have been genrated randomly.

+The data from products have been created manually.
+I will developp later an API to generate new products with LLM.

+The data from players is provides by the BallDontLie api.